-Well, I know the Cowboys aren't in the Super Bowl and the Houston Texans didn't make it, but the game will be down in Houston and that's a good enough reason to watch the big game.
+Well, I know the Cowboys aren't in the Super Bowl this year and the Houston Texans didn't make it either, but the game will be down in Houston and that's a good enough reason to watch the big game.

-These turned out to be two good bites, so next time I'll make the meatballs a bit smaller - maybe 1 1/2″ instead of 2″.
-Also, I used thick bacon and I think it would cook a little better with thinner bacon.
+These turned out to be two good-sized bites, so next time I'll make the meatballs a bit smaller - maybe 1 ½" instead of 2".
+Also, I used thick bacon and I think it will cook a little better with thinner bacon.

 Don't overwork the beef mixture when forming the meatballs, but make sure they're compact enough to hold together.
-Baking them in the mini muffin pan was really nice and they were easy to scoop out to serve.
-They’re best when eaten warm!
+Overworking them will make them tough and dense.

 - 1 lb ground beef

-- 1/2 C bread crumbs
+- ½ C bread crumbs

 - 1 egg, beaten

-- 2 tsp barbecue sauce
+- 2 teaspoon barbecue sauce

-- 2 tbsp onion, minced
+- 2 tablespoon onion, minced

-- 1/2 tsp garlic
+- ½ teaspoon garlic

-- 3/4 tsp salt
+- ¾ teaspoon salt

-- 1/2 tsp pepper
+- ½ teaspoon pepper

-- 1 C shredded cheese (cheddar or mozzarella)
+- 1 C shredded cheese, (cheddar or mozzarella)

 - 8 slices bacon, halved

 - Sliced Pickled Jalapenos

-- Ranch Dressing (optional)
+- Ranch Dressing, (optional)

-Preheat oven to 375 degrees.
+- Preheat oven to 375 degrees.

-- Roll the mixture into 1 1/2" meatballs and wrap 1/2 piece of bacon around each.
+- Roll the mixture into 1 ½" meatballs and wrap ½ piece of bacon around each.
 Place each meatball into an ungreased mini muffin pan.

-Bake meatballs for 12 minutes, then turn the pan around in the oven and bake for additional 15-18 minutes or until bacon is cooked and browned.
+- Bake meatballs for 12 minutes, then turn the pan around in the oven and bake for additional 15-18 minutes or until bacon is cooked and browned.

 Use actual breadcrumbs - not the ground ones from the can.
 The meatballs will hold together better.
 Just finely chop up half a hamburger bun or hot dog bun until it's crumbs and that will work.